 If you like cherry tomatoes you absolutely must try this cherry tomato salad.
 When I first made this salad we fought over it.
 Seriously.
 Every little bit was consumed and all the juices licked off the bowl.
 Exceptionally good!!!
-This is our most favorite salad this summer too.
-We’ve made it over a dozen times in the past few weeks.
+This was definitely our most favorite salad this summer.
+We've made it over a dozen times in the past few weeks.

 Why this cherry tomato salad?

 What makes it so good you may ask?
 I will tell you.
 It's the combination of my special vinaigrette, summer cherry tomatoes and feta cheese.
 This sounds quite simple but I've never had or made cherry tomato salad like this before.
 Somehow all these ingredients magically come together so well that the salad becomes irresistible.
 The special vinaigrette that I've been making for years is bright, tangy and slightly sweet, and so are the cherry tomatoes.
 The salty feta cheese complements the vinaigrette and the tomatoes perfectly well by balancing out the sweetness.

 It's customary to add fresh mozzarella to tomato salads but mozzarella is also sweet.
 Hey, I like Caprese salad but I like feta with my tomatoes more.
 You have to have it there.
 Without it, the salad is incomplete.
 When you mix all of the ingredients together and take the first bite... you immediately realize how well all the pieces work together.
 Anyway, I highly recommend this cherry tomato salad.
 I have a feeling that anyone will love it, even those who don't like tomatoes.